History of the NCDJ

 In 2004 the center moved again, this time across the country to Boston.
 The organization’s board eventually decided to seek an affiliation with a university journalism program, and in 2008, the center was relocated to the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

 Over the years, the center has been supported by a wide variety of private individuals and organizations who have lent their advice, help and financial support and served on the center’s board of directors.
 San Francisco State University Professor Michelle Wolf served on the board of directors as president.
 Early advisory board members included independent journalist Sally Lehrman, San Francisco State University Professor Austin Long-Scott and medical writer Sherri Boschert.

 The center was permanently established at the Cronkite School in 2008.
-It has an office in the new, state-of-the-art Cronkite building in downtown Phoenix and a part-time staff member, Jake Geller, who himself has a disability.
+It has an office in the new, state-of-the-art Cronkite building in downtown Phoenix and a graduate student assigned to assist with the center each semester.
 The center is overseen by Assistant Dean Kristin Gilger.